- Reichenberger Str. 72A

 On top of coordinating the platform and data migration from a monolithic PHP code base to Groupon's international microservices based platform, I've also been responsible for training the local team on the new architecture and coding practices.

-USRZ was a startup trying to address the problems of user, directory, and single-sign-on management across web, devices, and connected services (e.g. SSH) for small to medium enterprises.
+Throughout this time I also focused on a few projects focused on applied cryptography, specifically trying to address the problems of user, directory, and single-sign-on management across web, devices, and connected services (e.g. SSH) for small to medium enterprises.

 I joined Gilt Groupe Japan in order to build and lead the technology team in Tokyo.